rramirez-dev/rramirez-dev/README.md

 As an industry certified Information Technology (IT) Professsional with over 10 years of experience covering a wide range of positions from Technical Support Specialist, IT Instructor, IT Technician, and Software Engineer.

-# Notable Software Projects
+# Notable software projects of my career

 - Built Altep/Consillio concept-driven analysis and indentification application (**Riskcovery**) from the ground up as a memeber of a five person development team.
-- Migratied the El Paso Intelligence Center (EPIC) legacy Law Enforcement and Alert application from Oracle Forms to an ASP.NET Web Applicaiton.
+- Migratied the El Paso Intelligence Center (EPIC) legacy Law Enforcement and Alert application from Oracle Forms to a ASP.NET Web Applicaiton, as a member of a four person software team.

 # Education